eag1ex/simplecachex/readme.md

 * License: `CC BY`

 ### About
 * Simple Cache that can be adapted by any application, for server testing or any purpose.
 Cache is being saved in __{cacheDir}__ dir, can also be used as file database.
+* Every file is formated: `{cacheName}_cache_{timestamp}.json`

 ##### Methods
 * `instance opts`:
+   - `smartUpdate:boolean`: skips unnecessary call to update(), will perform check of data, and do merge on the fly
    - `keepLast:boolean`: will always keep latest file regardless of expiry or autoDeleteLimit
    - `expire:string`: valid format 1h, 20m, 59s (h/m/s)
    - `cacheDir:string`: optional when setting custom cache path, must provide full path, example: `path.join(__dirname, "./mycache")`